ejpietsc/Chess/Journal.md

 # Questions
-- I think Board should be the subject - RESOLVED
-- or at the very least if we have piece subjects, the board doesn't need to observe pieces
 - Move may need to store capture info - TBD
 - does notify take state or does the controller (main) communicate it
 - return Move or Move&
-- keep each player score field in player objects instead of board?
+- keep each player score field in player objects instead of board? - doesn't matter

 # Ideas
 - Template & Factory Method for Pieces
 - may need pieces to have a ptr to Board
-- Move stores all move info and it get passed to computer to determine which move it prefers based on lvl
+- Move stores all move info and it gets passed to computer to determine which move it prefers based on lvl

 # Thoughts
 - piece doesn't need to have a ptr to board of know anything abt board